Why Don't You Know

 "Why Don't You Know" is a song by South Korean singer Chung Ha, featuring rapper Nucksal.
-The song serves as the lead single from her debut EP, Hands on Me.
+The song serves as the debut single from her debut EP, Hands on Me.

 Composition

 "Why Don't You Know" is described as a tropical house song about unrequited love.

 Promotion

-Chung Ha has been promoting the single on music shows.
+Chung Ha has been promoting the debut single on music shows.
 Chung Ha also collaborated with NCT's Taeyong with a new rap lyrics on Show!
 Music Core.

 Music video

 The music video was released on 6 June 2017, and in the music video for the track, Chung Ha dances in a vast grassy field, sporting colorful summer outfits.
 As of January 2019, the music video has surpassed 20 million views on YouTube.